WJ-van-Hoek/PANDORA/pandora-administration/GUIDELINES.md

      `java -jar lombok.jar`

    - The Lombok installer will launch.
 Follow the instructions to install Lombok into Eclipse.

-**Apache Kafka:**
-Apache Kafka is an open-source distributed streaming platform that provides a highly scalable, fault-tolerant, and publish-subscribe messaging system.
-Developed by the Apache Software Foundation, Kafka is designed to handle large volumes of real-time data efficiently.

-PANDORA is currently building with Kafka 3.6.1.
-To make sure you install and use the correct Kafka version, download the *.tar.gz file from the [Apache Kafka website](https://kafka.apache.org/downloads)

-**Apache ZooKeeper:**
-Apache ZooKeeper is an open-source distributed coordination service that plays a crucial role in managing and synchronizing distributed systems.
-Developed by the Apache Software Foundation, ZooKeeper provides a reliable and highly available infrastructure for maintaining configuration information, naming, providing distributed synchronization, and group services.

-PANDORA is currently building with ZooKeeper 3.9.1.
-To make sure you install and use the correct ZooKeeper version, download the *.tar.gz file from the [Apache ZooKeeper website](https://zookeeper.apache.org/releases.html#download).

 ### Development setup
 1. Navigate to your workspace in your terminal